PiotrOsiewicz/PiotrOsiewicz.github.io/_posts/2018-07-15-Pychelor-the-why.md

 Debugging such architecture is tricky for a variety of reasons:
-* Ease of using logs for debugging purposes (when looking at one worker and one supervisor) is strictly dependent upon the implementation of supervisor's logger - should it condensate multiple "event streams" (that is - multiple sources of events) into one file, searching through (quite often) few gigabytes of data (most of which is of no use, because it is not related to this particular worker) might be quite hard.
+* Ease of using logs for debugging purposes (when looking at one worker and one supervisor) is strictly dependent upon the implementation of supervisor's logger - should it condense multiple "event streams" (that is - multiple sources of events) into one file, searching through (quite often) few gigabytes of data (most of which is of no use, because it is not related to this particular worker) might be quite hard.